zoxpx/etcdTool/README.md

 However, unlike the etcdctl it can dump the database to the file-system, or into the ZIP, TAR or TAR-GZ archives.
 Please note that this is done _without_ any kind of database locks, so we make no guarantees about database consistency.

+## Building

+To build this tool, you should [download and install golang](https://golang.org/dl/) if you haven't already, and run the following command:

+	go get -u github.com/zoxpx/etcdTool

+After the command completes, you will find the tool in `$GOPATH/bin/etcdTool`.

 ## General syntax